 There are numerous data sources for plans to measure member experience, Siegel says.
 Examples include how often are they touching members in various forms of care management and wellness outreach, sending people reminders and reaching out through marketing.
 Plans also can consider member experience in inbound calls, and whether those members ultimately filed appeals or grievances, he says.

 “Historically, a lot of those things were either not interrogated, or you couldn’t connect the dots across those different systems to really be able to understand more holistically what was happening,” Siegel says.
 “I think there’s still a long way to go, but plans are getting better and better about finding those different data sources and connecting those together to create more of that longitudinal picture of touch points that would very clearly and quickly start to reveal trends.”

 MAOs May See ‘Seismic Shift’

-It won’t be easy for plans to adjust their strategies to optimize performance under these new changes, particularly in the midst of the pandemic, but Smith points out that CMS didn’t intend for this to be simple to do.
+It won’t be easy for plans to adjust their strategies to optimize performance under these new changes, particularly in the midst of the pandemic, but the GHG team points out that CMS didn’t intend for this to be simple to do.
 “CMS is making it hard because they’re learning off of what we do, and achieving the triple aim is intended to be hard work.”

-In addition, the measures introduce some clear unpredictability and the potential for what Smith terms as “suppressed star ratings”; in fact, CMS has put plans on notice that these changes could cause fewer plans to earn four stars, Smith says.
+In addition, the measures introduce some clear unpredictability and the potential for what GHG terms as “suppressed star ratings”; in fact, CMS has put plans on notice that these changes could cause fewer plans to earn four stars, GHG’s team says.